Traveling with Children

 It may seem that there is no better opportunity to motivate children to learn a language than an upcoming trip to Europe.
 High school students who have had time to learn a language in school are likely to enjoy a chance to try to communicate in that language.
 If you can make it fun, with family dinners or other activities where parents are using the language to communicate you may encourage your elementary and middle-school children to start acquiring a new language.

 The key is to make learning the new language a positive experience, not a tedious, umpleasant chore that sets a negative tone for the entire trip.
-There are some great books and audio CDs that teach the language and if you can make them a pleasant family activity (do a thirty minute lesson together as you ride in the car), your kids will have some basic language skills when they land in Europe.
+There are some great books and online resources that teach the language.
+If you can make them a pleasant family activity (do a thirty minute lesson together as you ride in the car), your kids will have some basic language skills when they land in Europe.
 There are also software programs designed for children that teach the language in ways that younger minds can absorb and use games and other activities to make the task pleasant.
 So do what you can to encourage your children to learn a few foreign words and then focus on having a very pleasant family vacation.
 A great experience in France, Spain, Germany or Italy will do more to motivate them to start learning the language when they get back home than hours of cajoling or demanding that they study will ever do.